MSP security – discover and remediate MFA exposure with one click automation

 In this article we cover the importance of one critical security layer – MFA, as it can be a vital first-line of defense against an assortment of security exposure problems.
 As an old adage goes, a warrior’s armor is only useful if they remember to wear it to the battlefield.
 Below, we illustrate how to easily get a handle on MFA exposure by putting the automation capabilities of SkyKick’s Cloud Manager to use.

-Over 80% of breaches from hacking involve brute force or use of lost, or stolen, credentials
+Over 80% of breaches from hacking involve brute force or the use of lost or stolen credentials

 According to the Verizon 2020 Data Breach Investigations Report, over 80% of breaches from hacking involve brute force or use of lost or stolen credentials.
 MFA can all but eliminate this risk by requiring a second form of authentication.
 In fact, recent Google research reports that an SMS code sent to a recovery phone number helped block 100% of automated bots, 96% of bulk phishing attacks, and 76% of targeted attacks.
 And since a lot of the increased remote work could be expected to be over unsecured home and public networks, now is a perfect time to accelerate MFA adoption.